rocdata/standards-gpf/sourcedata/math.md

 numbers (and vice versa)
 Add and subtract decimals, including positive and negative decimals

 Multipy and divide decimals by whole numbers or decimals; divide whole numbers by decimals

-Solve
-operations
-using
-decimals
-Solve realworld
+Solve operations using decimals
-problems
-involving
-decimals
+Solve real-world problems involving decimals
-Identify and
+Identify and represent integers using
-represent
-integers
-using

 Identify and represent quantities using decimal notation

 Compare and order decimal numbers, including when they are positive or negative

 Solve real-world problems involving the addition, subtraction, multiplication, and division of decimals, including currency or money problems
 Compare and order integers

 1